 In order to frame your topic and find the right research question you will need to do some initial research.
 The best place to start this is on the UW library page.
 To maintain a focused approach to your research you should make sure to use the Research Guides section on the library's Sociology page.
 This is a guide carefully created by the Sociology librarian to help you either begin your research or to help you refocus when you get stuck.
-The Oxford Bibliographies online is another helpful resource that can give you a general view of how sociologists have approached your topic in the past.
+The Oxford Bibliographies and Sociological Abstracts are other helpful resources that can give you a general view of how sociologists have approached your topic in the past.
 This can provide some early inspiration.

-If you are having trouble getting started with your research, or do not know what key terms you should use to review the literature you can set up an appointment with the Sociology librarian from the same main Research Guide web page.
+Make an appointment with the Sociology research librarian at UW libraries.
+You can make an appointment here.
+Librarians are one of your BFRs (best friends in research) because once they get to know your topic, they'll be in touch throughout the year with suggestions.
 The librarian can help you identify search terms and point you toward the best resources for your topic.
 You should remember this throughout the year.
 You will need to visit the literature multiple times: first you will need to have a basic sense of work in the field when you write up your proposal; next you will need to write a more extensive literature review as part of your thesis; finally, you may also need revisit the literature after you have collected and analyzed your data, to help you make sense of any surprising findings.